How to Choose a Category for Your Facebook Page

 You’re likely familiar with the workings of Facebook based on your own social media habits and practices.
 But let’s look at the platform with a business lens.

-When setting up your page, the first major hurdle is choosing a page type—your first step.
+When setting up your page, the first major hurdle is choosing a page category—your first step.

 These categories offer different benefits and abilities (even layouts), and determine which information is listed on your page.
 Thus, choosing a category wisely could help—or hinder—potential audiences from finding you.
 It could also impact your SEO, another key part of your marketing.
 Choosing the best-fitting page category for your business is an important starting point for successful social marketing.